 §229.9.
 Fees for Educator Preparation Program Approval and Accountability.

-The proposed amendment would remove "internships" from the types of applications for out-ofstate and out-of-country sites.
-This update would provide clarity about the out-of-state and outof-country school sites for field-based experiences, clinical teaching, and practicums fee because out-of-state internships are not allowed under 19 TAC §228.35(e)(9).
+The proposed amendment would remove "internships" from the fee definition.
+This update would provide clarity about the fee because out-of-state internships are not allowed under 19 TAC §228.35(e)(9).